AdmitHub/heroku-auto-ssl/README.md

 		- This key provides complete access to your CloudFlare account which includes DNS options
 	- Change the value of `CF_KEY` (Last option in `config` file) to the value found in [Cloudflare Settings](https://www.cloudflare.com/a/account/my-account) > `Account` > `API Key` > `Global API Key`.
 - 3. Obtain the SSL certificates by running the following in the root of this repository: `./dehydrated/dehydrated -c`
+	- Your newly obtained SSL certificates should be in the `certs/admithub.com` directory under
+	- This proccess can take anywhere from 1 to 20 minutes so be patient.
+	- The reason behind this is that we are using DNS to verify our domains with Lets Encrypt.
+For this to work successfully we have to wait for DNS changes to propigate, how long this takes is basically random.
+- 4. Go to the [installation documentation](https://devcenter.heroku.com/articles/heroku-cli#download-and-install) and follow the instructions for your operating system.
+	- Login to the Heroku CLI with the `heroku login` command
+- Update each of the Heroku applications with this command from the root of this repository:
+	- `heroku --app <App Name> certs:update certs/admithub.com/cert.pem certs/admithub.com/privkey.pem`
+		- Make sure to replace `<App Name>` with your Heroku app's name.
+		- `cert.pem` is the signed SSL certificate file.
+		- `privkey.pem` is the private key file for the SSL certificate.
+	- This command should be run once for each of the following Heroku apps:
+		- `aboutadmissions` (college.admithub.com)
+		- `chooser-admin` (admin.admithub.com)
+		- `chooser-prod` (www.admithub.com)
+		- `sms-load-balancer` (load.admithub.com)
+	- It typically takes around 5 to 7 minutes for the new SSL certificate to take effect.
+		- Also beware when checking in browsers that some may cache certificates per session.
+So you may have to open new windows to see the new ssl certificates.
+- 5.

 # Tools Used
 ## Dehydrated